The internet is packed with valuable public data—you just need to know where to find it.

 It automatically captures every webpage you visit, complete with timestamps and digital signatures to prove authenticity.

-This is crucial when tracking information that might be deleted later or when you need to prove exactly how you found certain information for legal purposes.
+This works great for tracking information that might be deleted later or when you need to prove how you found certain content for legal purposes.

 Babel Street’s OSINT tool analyzes content across over 200 languages to access identity information and spot potential threats.